 - Preventing Complications of Twin or Multiple Pregnancies

-- Tips to Remember When Pregnant with Twins
+- Tips to Remember When Pregnant With Twins

-By high-risk pregnancies, gynaecologists mean that these pregnancies require the mother to be a little more careful and needs more monitoring.
+By high-risk pregnancies, gynaecologists mean that these pregnancies require the mother to be a little more careful and need more monitoring.
 This is the secret to avoiding all sorts of complications that may arise.

 Some complications are more common in the case of multiple or twin pregnancies than in normal pregnancies, the most prominent one being that you will be delivering premature babies.
 Though other complications are rare, it is important that expecting mothers know about them, as these complications need close monitoring and medical attention.

-Why Twin and Multiple Pregnancies are a Concern?
+Why Twin and Multiple Pregnancies Are a Concern

 A multiple or a twin pregnancy may put your health at risk.
 The chances of developing gestational diabetes, preeclampsia, and other pregnancy-related complications are higher in the case of multiple pregnancies due to the greater load on the mother’s body and immune system with two or three babies.